ronronlabs/rto-weather-advisor/README.md

 # 🌦️ RTO Weather Advisor

-An AI-powered weekly email agent that recommends the best 3 days to go into the office, based on Montreal weather forecasts.
+An AI-powered agent that analyzes weather forecasts to determine the most comfortable 3 days to commute, ensuring you avoid rain, snow, and freezing temperatures while adhering to corporate scheduling policies.

+## 📸 Example Email Report
 ![Agent Output](RTOScreenshot.png)

-## How It Works
+## 🌟 Features
 1. Fetches a 10-day forecast from Open-Meteo API
-2. Scores each day using a custom penalty system (freezing rain, rain, snow, cold) with extra weight on commute hours (8AM / 4PM)
+2. Scores each day using a custom penalty system (freezing rain, rain, snow, cold) with extra penalty on commute hours (8AM / 4PM)
-3. Finds the optimal 3-day combo that includes either Monday or Friday
+3. Finds the optimal 3-day combo that includes either Monday or Friday (company policy)
-4. Uses Google Gemini AI to write a personalized explanation
+4. Uses Google Gemini AI to generate a natural, personalized explanation
 5. Sends an HTML email summary every week
+6. Designed for Google Cloud Run (serverless)

 ## Tech Stack
 - **Python** — core logic